cortoproject/corto/README.md

 Because there is likely more data in the world than your computer can process at once, corto has a smart design where it only loads the data you need in memory.
 You can have petabytes of data at your fingertips, and never spend more than 70Kb in footprint!

+If any of these is not green, somebody is not sleeping well.

 Linux/OSX | Windows | Coverity
 ----------|---------|---------
 [![Build Status](https://travis-ci.org/cortoproject/corto.svg?branch=master)](https://travis-ci.org/cortoproject/corto) | [![Build status](https://ci.appveyor.com/api/projects/status/549itmv72ut0ia51?svg=true)](https://ci.appveyor.com/project/SanderMertens/corto) | [![Coverity](https://scan.coverity.com/projects/3807/badge.svg)](https://scan.coverity.com/projects/3807)